10. Execution threads

 }

-- Line 5: to insert an article into the database
+- line 5: to insert an item in the database

-- line 6: to retrieve all articles from the database
+- line 6: to retrieve all articles in the database

 - line 7: to delete all articles from the database

-Later, there is a need for a method to insert an array of items using a transaction because we want to operate on an all-or-nothing basis: either all items are inserted or none are.
-We can then modify the interface to accommodate this new requirement:
+Later, we need a method to insert an array of articles using a transaction, because we want to operate in an all-or-nothing mode: either all articles are inserted, or none at all.
+We can then modify the interface to integrate this new requirement:

 using System.Collections.Generic;